devfornin/engnav/README.md

 ### Why?

 Getting lost wastes time, makes people late for class, and adds unnecessary stress—especially during assessments or exams.
-This tool helps users navigate FoE quickly and reliably.
+This is a common frustration voiced by many NUS Engineering students.

 ---